ARTICLE 54 - Sessional Instructors/Posted Courses

 0.5 - 7 hours 0.5 course

 54:05 With the exception of appointments made under clause 54:04 (b) all sessional instructor appointments shall be made on the recommendation of the AAU Council in accordance with Senate Bylaws and clauses 54:07 and 54:08 and the applicable Employment Equity legislation.
+At the request of a member attending an AAU council meeting to accept the recommendations of appointment of sessional instructors, a motion to vote by secret ballot may be moved and if passed, the on that appointment will be conducted by secret ballot.

 Qualification and Appointments Criteria: